amfry/SoftSysUnravel/Reports/proposal.md

-# Software Systems Project 2: Unravel
+# Unravel: Protothreading in C on Arduino
 ## Abby Fry and Nathan Estill

 ### Project Goals